rams1987/chat_bot/README.md

 ### Common Issues

-1. **Build fails due to missing dependencies**
+1. **Import errors during build**
+   - Run `python test_deployment.py` locally to verify imports
-   - Ensure all packages are listed in `requirements.txt`
+   - Ensure all packages in `requirements.txt` are correct
-   - Check that package names are correct

 2. **API key not working**
    - Verify the key is correctly added to Streamlit secrets
    - Ensure the key has proper permissions
+   - Check the format: `GEMINI_API_KEY = "your_key_here"`

 3. **App loads but doesn't respond**
    - Check the logs in Streamlit Cloud dashboard
    - Verify your API key is valid
+   - Test locally first to isolate issues

 ### Performance Tips

-- Streamlit Cloud has memory limits, so the app is optimized for cloud deployment
+- The app is optimized for Streamlit Cloud deployment
-- Large model downloads are handled efficiently
+- No heavy model downloads required (uses Google Gemini API)
 - PDF generation is optimized for cloud environment

 ## Support

 If you encounter issues:
+1. Run `python test_deployment.py` to check imports
-1. Check the Streamlit Cloud logs
+2. Check the Streamlit Cloud logs
-2. Verify your API key is working
+3. Verify your API key is working
-3. Test locally first to isolate issues
+4. Test locally first to isolate issues

 ## License